U.S. automakers push for deal on fuel efficiency rules

 “We’ve been very clear and very open that we want one national standard, we want California at the table,” Ford said.
 “We’re not asking for a rollback, but we’ve got to get everybody at the table, especially California.”

 Detroit automakers have the most at stake.
-General Motors Co (GM.N), Ford and Fiat Chrysler Automobiles NV (FCHA.MI) generate the bulk of their global profits from sales of fuel-thirsty large pickup trucks and sport utility vehicles in the United States.
+General Motors Co (GM.N), Ford and Fiat Chrysler Automobiles NV (FCHA.MI) generate most of their global profits from sales of fuel-thirsty large pickup trucks and sport utility vehicles in the United States.
+All three have discontinued or planned to drop small and medium-sized sedans from their lineups to focus on trucks and SUVs.

-Big trucks are front and center at the Detroit auto show, where Fiat Chrysler’s Ram brand is displaying a gleaming Ram “Power Wagon” heavy duty truck on a pedestal at its show exhibit, and GM’s GMC brand is featuring its newly redesigned Sierra Denali luxury pickup line.
+Trucks are front and center at the Detroit auto show, where Fiat Chrysler’s Ram brand exhibit displays a gleaming Ram “Power Wagon” heavy duty truck on a pedestal, and GM’s GMC brand features its newly redesigned Sierra Denali luxury pickup line.

-Fiat Chrysler, Ford and GM have all discontinued or planned to drop small and medium-sized sedans from their lineups to focus on trucks and SUVs.

 But Asian automakers that have more efficient fleets are also seeking a middle ground.